Froggers Unite!

 Science Coordinator

-Cameron made amazing discoveries about the role of estrogen signaling in early development and its role repressing SHH signaling.
-She is now a science coordinator at College Preparatory School.
+Cameron was a postdoc and she is now a science coordinator at College Preparatory School.

 -